 To save time, consider signing up for Google Alerts, which will deliver the latest news on your competitors to you by email.
 Set up an alert for any topic - such as the name of your competitor's business or a certain product - to keep up to date.

 Social media is another fast and effective way to learn about other businesses.
 "Check to see which firms have Facebook, Twitter or LinkedIn profiles and sign up to stay informed on their movements," says Shore.
 "If they have a lot of followers, it's a sign they have found a successful way to attract their target audience."

 You should also keep up to date with key trade websites (and publications), and monitor blog discussions to find out what people are saying about your industry.

 Talk to customers

 Other key ways to stay informed include attending industry networking events and talking to your customers.
 "Get your sales teams involved too," advises Shore.
 "They are customer-facing and may be hearing valuable info about your competitors."

 Depending on your sector, you could even consider using "mystery shopping" to measure how your customer service compares with competitors or to learn how consumers view your products over rivals.

 Act on your research

-"To get the most out of the data, you need to analyse the details," emphasises Shore.
+"To get the most out of the information, you need to analyse the details," emphasises Shore.
 "Draw up a table comparing key factors such as brand, product, pricing, service and promotions between competitors, which you can update as required.

 "Then, once a month or quarter, draw out the key insights from your analysis, such as the biggest threats or opportunities, and use this to develop your own strategies," she explains.
 "Identifying what others do well will help strengthen your offer and highlight any weaknesses."